RMeneses99/RMeneses99/README.md

 I'm a **Bioinformatician** at the [Raes Lab, VIB (Flanders Institute for Biotechnology)](https://raeslab.sites.vib.be/en) in Leuven, Belgium 📍.
 My work focuses on the genomics, metagenomics, and ecology of the human gut microbiome. 🦠

-I specialize in developing robust, high-throughput processing pipelines and translating complex multi-omic data into actionable biological insights.
-I'm a strong advocate for reproducible research and open-source science.

 ---

 ### 💻 My Tech Stack